Sensaphone/ValuStor/README.md

 # ValuStor

+## Summary
 ValuStor is a key-value pair database solution originally designed as an alternative to memcached.
 It resolves a number of out-of-the-box limitations including lack of persistent storage, type-inflexibility, no direct redundancy or failover capabilities, poor scalability, and lack of TLS support.
 It can also be used for [JSON](#json) document storage and asynchronous distributed message queue applications.
 It is an easy to use, single-file, header-only C++11-compatible project.

-This project wraps key-value pair operations around [ScyllaDB](https://www.scylladb.com), a Cassandra-compatible database written in C++.
-It is a disk-backed data store with an in-RAM cache.
-In many cases, the entire data set can be stored in the database cache, resulting in 100% cache hits.
-If the data can only be found on disk, ScyllaDB is still one of the highest performing, lowest latency, disk-based databases anywhere.

-ScyllaDB is a NoSQL eventually-consistent database, which is advantageous for many cache applications.
-Memcached makes no guarantees that a key will return a value that was previously stored.
-When a memcached node goes down that data is lost.
-A ScyllaDB cluster, with built in redundancy, can almost always return something.
-This project makes use of [tunable consistency](#consistencies) by seeking high levels of consistency, but adaptively allowing for lower levels of consistency in exchange for higher availability.
-Full quorum-level consistency can be used to mirror other databases' all or nothing availability.

-With memcached you were limited to the amount of RAM allocated on each memcached node.
-There was no automatic way to scale ever higher because cache evictions increased cache misses.
-ScyllaDB lets you easily scale up arbitrarily as demand increases.
-With configurable levels of redundancy, you can decide how many copies of each piece of data you want on each database node according to your own tolerance for failure.

-By using a fully typed database, we can do more than just "string => string" key-value pairs.
-The project [supports](#database-setup) integers, floating-points, strings, bytes (blobs), UUIDs, and JSON.
-C++ templates make it easy to integrate different combinations.

-There is one important caveat.
-While memcached allows support for a fixed memory profile, the ScyllaDB data store does not.
-Memcached keeps performance guarantees by evicting cached data, while ScyllaDB retrieves it from disk.
-The extreme performance of ScyllaDB makes this negligible for many applications.
-However, to maintain strict absolute RAM-based access performance, [enough memory is required](http://docs.scylladb.com/faq/#do-i-ever-need-to-disable-the-scylla-cache-to-use-less-memory) to store the full data set.
-Alternatively, precision use of TTL records for automatic deletion of old cache records is supported.
+This project wraps abstracted client-side key-value-pair database operations around the Cassandra client driver using a simple API.
+It utilizes a [ScyllaDB](https://www.scylladb.com) database backend.

 ## Key Features
 - Single header-only implementation makes it easy to drop into C++ projects.